 - Receive instruction in small classes, seminars and tutorials from members of the faculty at the University of Sydney,

-- Choose either 2 courses or 1 course plus an internship,
+- Choose either 1 course or 2 courses - which can include 1 course plus an internship,

 - Select a part time internship placement with the Research Institute for the Asia and the Pacific (if you would like to combine this opportunity for credit along with your coursework),

 - Integrate with Australians,